EIE2-IAC-Labs/iac-riscv-cw-26/Anlan-statement/anlan_statement.md

 ## Sign Extend

 My second contribution was the sign extend module, sign_extend.sv.
 Here, I took an input signal ImmSrcD, which determined the instruction which the immediate came from.
 Based on this, the direction, length and nature of the sign extend were determined, and a 32-bit binary was outputted.
+A more detailed explanation can be found in the 'Special Design Decisions section' later in this file.

 Commit links for control unit modules and the sign extend module: